 What happens after an incident involving physical restraint?

 Physical restraint is a serious intervention and schools must notify, monitor and report on the use of physical restraint.
 This includes informing parents’ or caregivers, and the employer (board of trustees or manager of a private school).

 Talking to parents on the day

-After an incident involving physical restraint, schools should tell the parents or caregivers the same day the incident occurred so they can monitor the student’s wellbeing at home.
+After a student is physically restrained, staff need to inform the parents or caregivers on the day it occurs, so they can monitor the student’s wellbeing at home.

-Schools should offer the parents or caregivers a separate debriefing as soon as practically possible, preferably within two days of the incident to talk through the incident and find ways together, to improve safety.
+Schools should offer the parents or caregivers a separate time, preferably within two days of the incident to talk through the incident and find ways together, to improve safety.

 At this meeting, schools should:

-- give parents or caregivers the opportunity to discuss the incident
+- give parents or caregivers the opportunity to discuss what happened

-- if appropriate, involve the student in this debriefing session
+- if appropriate, involve the student in this discussion

-- write notes from the debriefing along with next steps or actions.
+- write notes that outline next steps or actions.